typed-xlsx

 transform: (value, rowIndex) => value.toUpperCase();

-// v1 — value, full row, rowIndex
+// v1 — object callback with value, full row, rowIndex, and schema context

-transform: (value, row, rowIndex) => value.toUpperCase();
+transform: ({ value, row, rowIndex, ctx }) => value.toUpperCase();

 withTransformers() and withFormatters() removed